dearg-amadaun/11-Express-Homework-Note-Taker/README.md

-# 11-Express-Homework-Note-Taker
+# 11-Express-Note-Taker
 Express Note Taker

-This weeks homework was to fill in starter code using EXPRESS to build the back end of an app for taking notes.
+This porject involved refactoring code using EXPRESS to build the back end of an app for taking notes.

 ## User Story and Acceptance Criteria